8

 “Ooh, underground...
 Uh, do you mean Content like callouts, fights, and.... even pervy stuff?”

-“Uh, it's not that I don't like it, it's more like...
-I don't know enough about it.”
+“Uh, it's not that I can't handle it, it's more like...
+I don’t know enough about it.”

 “Hmm.
 Well, let's stop talking about it if you don’t know about it.”